Central Virginia

 • 00:24:30

-We'd like to be able to raise money to do this plan.
+We can say, this is our plan, we'd like to be able to raise money to do this plan.

 • 00:24:38